Micah-Ribbens/Arcade-Cabinet-Games/README.md

 Full documentation can be found here: https://micah-ribbens.github.io/Senior-Project

 # Summary
-This was the project that I worked on my senior year for school.
+This was the project that I worked on my senior year of high school.
 It solely used a game engine that I wrote (rendering was taken care of by libraries).
-It has four games and they can either be played with a controller or keyboard:
+It has four games and they can either be played with a controller or keyboard.
+I worked with somebody else to put the games in a wooden arcade cabinet that we built.

 ## Robowars: an endless platformer where the player is chased by a monster.
 There are powerups, enemies, and the player can jump in midair.